 Day 8: (Nov.
 13) This morning we’ll journey into the Valle de los Ingenios (Valley of the Sugar Mills), a UNESCO World Heritage Site where we’ll shoot a quinceañera–a girl celebrating her fifteenth birthday–at Chris’s favorite 18th-century hacienda.
 The afternoon is free to photograph in Trinidad at leisure, meeting the local people, and learning about their lives.
 In early evening, we’ll head to the colonial home of Trinidad photographer Julio Muñoz for dinner with Julio and his family.
 Overnight in Trinidad.

 Day 9: (Nov.
 14) This morning head back to Havana in time for lunch.
-After an afternoon siesta, we’ll tour Havana in convertible classic cars, taking in such photographic highlights as Plaza de la Revolución and Fusterlandia—a remarkable community project with scores of houses adorned Gaudi-style with ceramics.
+After an afternoon siesta, we’ll tour Havana, taking in such photographic highlights as Plaza de la Revolución and Fusterlandia—a remarkable community project with scores of houses adorned Gaudi-style with ceramics.
 Dinner is on your own–a chance for an optional excursion to the famous Tropicana floor show.
 Overnight in Havana.